bloxstreet/support/staff-information/store-jobs.md

 Supervision is the process where Board of Directors+ oversee the store to ensure all operations are smooth.

 * Only **Board of Directors+** can supervise
-* Board of Directors, Executive Assistants, and Store Executives should be overseeing all store departments and answering any questions that guests and staff members might have.
+* Board of Directors, Executive Assistants, and Store Executives should be overseeing all store departments and answering any questions that guests and staff members might have